userTermzik/gtav-sourcecode-build-guide/README.md

    1. Hold Shift and right click the `incredibuild4_0.exe` file, select "Copy as path"
    2. Open Command Prompt as Administrator
    3. Paste the path and press Enter
-   - Select to install "Incredibuild Agent", "Incredibuild Coordinator", and the extension for Visual Studio
+   - Select to install "Incredibuild Agent", "Incredibuild Coordinator", and the extension for Visual Studio.
 6. Install OpenIV
 7. Install Miscellaneous Files
 8. (OPTIONAL) Install 3D Studio Max 2010 SDK
-9. Create X:\ Drive by following the steps at the bottom
+9. Create X:\ Drive by following the steps at the bottom:
     1. Open Command Prompt
     2. Create a new folder called "GTA" to the Desktop or anywhere that you want.
     3. Run `net use X: \\localhost\c$\<Path to working folder for build> /persistent:yes`